Franklin commissioner compares himself to Rosa Parks in protesting WA mask mandate

-Franklin Commissioner Clint Didier, in a move he equated to civil rights leader Rosa Parks’ refusal to change bus seats, led a public meeting Tuesday without wearing a mask.
+PASCO — Franklin Commissioner Clint Didier, in a move he equated to civil rights leader Rosa Parks’ refusal to change bus seats, led a public meeting Tuesday, Aug.
+31, without wearing a mask.

 For a second week, Didier defied a statewide indoor mask mandate that Washington Gov. Jay Inslee issued because of surging COVID-19 cases.